 We support and promote public programming in the humanities, provide grant funding for community programs and research and discussion projects, and carry out the mission of the South Dakota Center for the Book (established by the Library of Congress in 2002) through reading and literacy programs and the annual Festival of Books.

 Our vision is to lead statewide advocacy for the humanities, working with other partners to foster literary and civic engagement.

-The South Dakota Humanities Council celebrates literature, promotes civil conversation, and tells the stories that define our state.
+Our core mission is to celebrate literature, promote civil conversation, and tell the stories that define our state.

 The seed-in-its-shell emblem is the creation of industrial designer Henry Dreyfuss, who undertook on his own to provide the National Endowment for the Humanities with a symbol of its work.
 Dreyfuss, recipient of a small endowment planning grant for a dictionary of symbols, finds that languages created with symbols are proliferating and are an important part of the contemporary world.

-In explanation of his design for the NEH, he wrote, “the thing that kept coming back to mind was the fact that you are an organization that plants a seed – which grows and grows and grows.”
+In explanation of his design for humanities council, he wrote, “the thing that kept coming back to mind was the fact that you are an organization that plants a seed – which grows and grows and grows.”

 “The term ‘humanities’ includes, but is not limited to, the study and interpretation of the following: language, both modern and classical; linguistics; literature; history; jurisprudence; philosophy; archaeology; comparative religion; ethics; the history, criticism and theory of the arts; those aspects of social sciences which have humanistic content and employ humanistic methods; and the study and application of the humanities to the human environment with particular attention to reflecting our diverse heritage, traditions, and history and to the relevance of the humanities to the current conditions of national life.”